-The EC-Directive 94/9 is applicable for products placed on the market from the 1st of July 2003.
-Products sold prior to this date are not subject of the scope of 94/9/EC.
-Nevertheless often requests are given to manufacturers to declare the conformity of maintained products according to 94/9/EC.
+The Directive 94/9/EC was applicable for products placed on the market from the 1st of July 2003.
+Products sold prior to this date are not subject of the scope of and ATEX Directive.
+Nevertheless, often requests are given to manufacturers to declare the conformity of maintained products according to 2014/34/EU.

-When fulfilling this request of the client, a manufacturer has to follow the procedure for new products as given in the 94/9/EC.
+When fulfilling this request of the client, a manufacturer has to follow the procedure for new products as given in the 2014/34/EU.

+Whenever a product is "updated" in sense of conformity to 2014/34/EU a company doing this update becomes a manufacturer and has to follow the conformity assessment procedure.
+He becomes responsible for this product and its fulfilment of the requirements.
 This includes a risk assessment, extended documentation, new operation manual and complete marking.
-It has to be emphasized that in a lot of cases this requirements exposes a lot of points which at least cannot be covered comprehensively (e.g. materials behaviour, equivalence of components etc.).
-Therefore a manufacturer has to prove in detail if he is able and willing to carry the risk of signing the declaration of conformity of those revised/maintained products.
+It has to be emphasized that in a lot of cases this requirement exposes a lot of points which at least cannot be covered comprehensively (e.g. materials behaviour, equivalence of components etc.).
+Therefore, a manufacturer has to prove in detail if he is able and willing to carry the risk of signing the declaration of conformity of those revised/maintained products.

-As this procedure is not covered by the 94/9/EC there is no legal requirement to act as described. - If the update is done by another company than the original manufacturer the risk of incomplete documentation and knowledge of the product obviously is even higher.
+If the update is carried out by another company other than the original manufacturer the risk of incomplete documentation and knowledge of the product obviously is even higher.